obrienciaran/duckdb/README.md

 2. Download the DuckDB driver from [Maven](https://search.maven.org/artifact/org.duckdb/duckdb_jdbc).

 3. In DataGrip/DataSpell, create a new Driver configuration using the downloaded jar file.
 First, click 'Add Database' on the right hand side of the IDE.
 Then click the `+` icon, followed by `Data Source`, followed by DuckDb.
 You will then see the below screen.
-Click DuckDB, as show in the green box.
+Click DuckDB, as shown in the green box.

 <p align="center">